 In Brazil, President Joao Figueiredo has announced Friday new economic guidelines aimed at curbing soaring inflation.

-In Brazil, President Joao Figueiredo has announced Friday new economic guidelines aimed at curbing soaring inflation.
+Background: In Brazil, President Joao Figueiredo has announced Friday new economic guidelines aimed at curbing soaring inflation.
 The Brazilian currency, the cruzeiro has been devalued by thirty percent and a system of export tax instituted.

 Sao Paulo's financial district was quiet on Friday (7 December) as bankers waited for the presidential announcement.
 According to the government the Brazilian economy is at a crucial stage with inflation running at about seventy percent.
 They also report the foreign debt is approaching fifty billion dollars and the trade deficit is expected to reach two and a half billion dollars this year.